michaelmalamut/School_District_Analysis/README.md

 ![image](https://user-images.githubusercontent.com/97328622/155909765-a9337e72-d049-4b91-89c9-2d2062a2c16c.png)

 District Summary Results:

-    -Changes that took place between the district summary before and after are minimal
+* Changes that took place between the district summary before and after are minimal

-    -each category went down by <1%
+* each category went down by <1%

 ### School Summary